 Do fruit flies bite?

 Nope.
-Luckily, you don’t have to worry about the bugs biting you or your family — but they will still eat your food, which can spread bacteria and get you sick.
+Luckily, you don’t have to worry about the bugs biting you or your family.
+Unfortunately, they will still eat your food, which can spread bacteria and get you sick.
 If you have fruit flies in your kitchen, it might be best to throw out what you already have and buy new, fresh fruit at the market.
-Then, follow our tips to prevent getting them again in the future.
+Then, follow our tips to prevent getting them sneaking in again in the future.